KilianBarbier/CoolNotes/README.md

 ---

 ## License
-This project is licensed under the [Unlicense](https://unlicense.org/).
+This project is licensed under [The Unlicense License](https://unlicense.org/).

 ---